-- i.
-Two amparo lawsuits, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.
+i.
+Two amparo lawsuits, on ITX and virtual mobile networks, where Axtel is an interested third party.

+- ii.
 June 2019: the Company was notified of an amparo lawsuit filed by AT&Ta against the rates for the period of 2019, determined by the IFT. - iii.
-Pending trial, first instance. - iv.
-Current status: suspended by instruction of the SCJN, for being related to a series of lawsuits be resolved by this Court, including one in which Alestra Innovacion Digital appears as an interested third party
+Current status: In first instance, pending judgement.
+Given the precedents resolved by the SCJN, the outlook is favorable.

 - i.
-Two amparo lawsuits, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.
-June 2020: the Company was notified of an amparo lawsuit filed by AT&T against the rates for the period of 2020, determined by the IFT. - iii.
-Pending trial, first instance.
-It is considered that the delivery of the sentence will eventually be suspended because it is to the matters that will be analyzed by the SCJN.
+An amparo lawsuit, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.
+January 2020: the Company was notified of an amparo lawsuit filed by AT&T against the rates for the year 2020, determined by the IFT. - iii.
+Current status: In first instance.

-Nowadays, the Company and its advisers consider that the rates will prevail based on the resolutions obtained before the IFT.
+As of the date of issuance, the Company and its advisers consider that the rates will prevail based on the resolutions obtained before the IFT, especially since there are precedents from the SCJN that are favorable to Axtel's arguments, therefore, it is estimated that there is no longer an adverse scenario.